MicrosoftDocs/Hololens/hololens/hololens-identity.md

 Yes, you can manually remove it in Settings.

-### How does the type of account affect sign-in behavior?
+### How does the type of account affect sign in behavior?

-If you apply policies for sign-in, the policy is always respected.
-If no policy for sign-in is applied, these are the default behaviors for each account type:
+If you apply policies for sign in, the policy is always respected.
+If no policy for login is applied, these are the default behaviors for each account type:

 - **Azure AD**: asks for authentication by default, and configurable by **Settings** to no longer ask for authentication.
 - **Microsoft account**: lock behavior is different allowing automatic unlock, however sign in authentication is still required on reboot.